 – Repeated emails for self promotion (typically, one email per quarter is allowed for a member promoting his/her product)

 – Requests for protected media/material (protected through copyright/membership/etc.)

 – Repeated emails (i.e. one member shares an article and a number of days later the article is shared again).

 – Members who repeatedly violate our policies regarding posting will be removed from the Mobilize platform.

-We hope these help and we’re excited to watch your community grow.
+We hope these templates help and we’re excited to watch your community grow.
 Got questions?
 Drop us a comment below.

 Free for up to 100 members